valeriangalliat/blog/2021/04/gum-graft-from-a-patient-s-perspective.md

 ### Kissing 😘

-After the surgery I asked my dentist how one should go about kissing.
+After the surgery I asked my dentist how I should go about kissing my girlfriend.
 She told me I could do it as soon as I felt like it, which made a lot of sense later when I realized I really did not want to be kissing anyone with the amount of pain and discomfort I had in my mouth!

-That also applies to anything else you would want to do with your mouth.
+That also applies to anything else you would want to do with your mouth, really. 😏

 ## Follow up appointment